m0hammad-yaser/OSWE-AWAE-Notes/RudderStack/README.md

 Rather than working off of the CVE write up, we'll perform our own source code analysis to enumerate the application's unauthenticated endpoints and discover the SQL injection vulnerability.

 ### Discovering the SQL Injection Vulnerability
+We'll analyze the application as an **unauthenticated user**, starting by **enumerating API endpoints** and identifying which require authentication.
+RudderStack's **[official API documentation](https://www.rudderstack.com/docs/api/)**, found online, reveals that it uses **URL versioning** for its endpoints.

+If we want to discover all the endpoints in the application's source code, we can search for variations of `"/v1"`, `"/v2"`, and so on.

+We'll click on the *Search* icon in code-server, then click on the ellipsis to toggle additional search details.

+We want to find strings that match the expected endpoint format, so we'll type `/v1` in the *Search* field.
+We'll limit our search to source files by typing `*.go` in the `"files to include"` field.
+We'll exclude any test files, since they will likely contain duplicate results, by typing `*_test.go` in the `"files to exclude"` field.

+We have `40` results in `9` files.
+The first three results contain `Sprintf` calls that are constructing URL paths.
+After that, we'll notice multiple results in `gateway.go` containing strings that appear to be API paths passed to a `HandleFunc()` function.
+Let's analyze the start of the `StartWebHandler()` function, which contains most of the search results in `gateway.go`.